 Photo by Nico Sircas

-The varying colors of sunset allow a different photographic opportunity every single evening.
+The changing colors of sunset allow a different photographic opportunity every single evening.
+So it is the best time to take beach pictures!
 The varying shades of orange, red, pink, and purple create beautiful reflections on the water.
 Silhouettes also benefit from this type of light, making sunset one of the best times of day to photograph romantic beach portraits.

 Know the beaches around you.
 The most popular ones will surely be filled with people, but what about the lesser-known ones?
 These will have fewer people, and may also end up having even better beach photo opportunities since they’re left mostly untouched.
 Do your research on locations around you.